trskop/command-wrapper/man/command-wrapper.1.md

 # DESCRIPTION

-Some command line applications with a lot of commands try to avoid polluting `$PATH` with all of them.
-One of the approaches to this is to have one top level command exposed and the rest is implemented as subcommands.
-Subcommands are either internal functions or external commands (standalone executables).
-Example of such application is Git which uses mix of internal subcommands and external subcommand.
+Many UNIX/Linux users create their own ad-hoc tools that serve a specific need.
+This need may be specific to their use-case, their job, or just a one-off.
+Core idea of Command Wrapper is to provide a structure for creating such scripts as fast as possible, and with a reasonable user experience right away.

+Another thing that comes from having a lot of tools is that they are scattered all over the place.
+Command Wrapper sidesteps this by hiding them from `$PATH` by using similar approach as e.g. Git.
+Command Wrapper subcommands are either internal functions or external commands (standalone executables).
+It allows you to define what is called *toolset*.
+A symbolic link to it's main executable, which reuses all the basic machinery of Command Wrapper, but has it's own name-space for subcommands.

-In general such toolset top level command has syntax like this:
+In general such *TOOLSET_COMMAND* has syntax like this:

     TOOLSET_COMMAND [GLOBAL_OPTIONS] SUBCOMMAND [SUBCOMMAND_ARGUMENTS]

-This package provides universal top-level command, that can be named as required, and API for subcommands.
-Subcommands may be written in any language, they just need to be executable files that respect the subcommand API.
+Multiple toolsets can easily coexist on the same machine.
+It usually makes sense to have one for personal tooling, and one for work tooling.

+First subcommand that was introduced was `help`, obviously, but the one right after that was `skel`.
+Which allows you to create a new subcommand skeleton, see `command-wrapper-skel(1)` for more details.
+Subcommand can be written in any language user chooses.
+It just needs to be an executable, and follow Command Wrapper's *SUBCOMMAND PROTOCOL*, which is documented in a separate manual page `command-wrapper-subcommand-protocol(7)`.
+For more information on where subcommands are installed see also *FILES AND DIRECTORIES* section of this manual.

 # GLOBAL OPTIONS